The 2017 Portland Mini Maker Faire at OMSI is over. https://www.omsi.edu/maker-faire-pdx

 If you or your child came by our booth and rode the hovercraft, please let us know your thoughts about it.

 If you would like to share pictures or videos, please post it here.
-We'll pick the best ones and share it.
+We'll pick the best ones and share them on other social media sites.

 Want to make your own hovercraft?
 It's easy and fun. http://www.instructables.com/id/Hover-Craft-Projects/